 Age

-name and surname
+Name and surname

-interventions list for the current shift
+Room number

+A list of all the interventions (medical act like blood pressure measuring or medication giving) that have to be performed on the patient during the current nurse’s shift.

-is contained in a xml file and is structured as illustrated on Figure 3.13.
+All of this information is contained in a xml file and is structured as illustrated on Figure 3.14.
 The arrows represent the parent <-> children relation between two entities.